taewoonglee17/TwoViewsDSAReg/README.md

 - Outputs: Camera pose Rotation and translation

 ## Citation
-If you find this code useful for your research, please cite the following paper:
+If you find this code useful for your research, please cite the following paper (to be submitted):
 ```
 @article{Lee2024,
 author = {Taewoong Lee, Sarah Frisken and Nazim Haouchine},